AshkanGanj/CIFAR-10-classification-with-ConvNet-Architecture/README.md

 </p>

 ## Results
 I create a custom CNN network with the help of a Sequential model, and as an optimizer, I use the famous Adam's optimizer.
-I also normalize data to help the optimizer converge minimum and use 3 dropout layer in order to fix the overfitting problem
+I also normalize data to help the optimizer converge minimum and use 3 dropout layers in order to fix the overfitting problem
 Loss and accuracy plots are shown below.

 <p align="center">